Spacial/csstuff/README.md

   - [physx](https://github.com/EmbarkStudios/physx-rs): 🎳 Rust binding and wrapper over NVIDIA PhysX 🦀
   - [opensource-template](https://github.com/EmbarkStudios/opensource-template): 🌻 Template for creating new repositories.
   - [glam](https://github.com/EmbarkStudios/glam-rs): A simple and fast 3D math library for games and graphics
+- [ScummVM](https://www.scummvm.org): is a program which allows you to run certain classic graphical point-and-click adventure games, provided you already have their data files.
+- [DevShop](https://secretgeek.github.io/devShop/): minimal kanban game.
+[DevShop!](https://github.com/secretGeek/devShop)(github), I had this idea 10 years ago for a game called DevShop and decided to implement a minimal non-viable product of it, in vanilla js, with the no-framework.

 ## Writing Articles

 - [Renders papers from Arxiv as responsive web pages so you don't have to squint at a PDF.](https://github.com/arxiv-vanity/arxiv-vanity)